SciTools/iris/docs/iris/src/whitepapers/change_management.rst

 * when a new **minor version is released**

-    * review the 'Whatsnew' documentation to see if it introduces any deprecations that may affect you.
+    * review the 'Whats New' documentation to see if it introduces any deprecations that may affect you.
     * run your working legacy code and check for any deprecation warnings, indicating that modifications may be necessary at some point